Understand the access model

 Users can have one or more roles.

-That pair is the real unit that carries permissions.
 Without an access domain, a role is too broad.
-Without a role, an access domain does not do anything by itself.
+Without a role, an access domain does not do anything on its own.

 If a user has several roles on the same access domain, Boldo keeps the highest level of access granted by those roles.